zethmalcom/Drakea-Salary-Report/README.md

 # Drakea Salary Report

-This program generates a salary report for a fake small company names Drakea, Ltd. This company supplies pizza restaurants with sauce, cheese, meats, and veggies and are split up among 3 different warehouses.
+This program generates a salary report for a fake company names Drakea, Ltd. This company supplies pizza restaurants with sauce, cheese, meats, and veggies and are split up among 3 different warehouses.

 ## The salary report generated:
 * Groups the data by Warehouse